 - Volunteers, and;

-- Contractors, subcontractors or employees of financial assistance recipients working on a project that the Mayor has determined is crucial to the economic development of the City.
+- Contractors, subcontractors or employees of financial assistance recipients working on a project that the Mayor has determined to be crucial to the economic development of the City.

 - Fewer than 25 employees;